 A sight bridge is where you attach a crossbow sight and secure it in place.
 It is an essential component of any crossbow.
-A robust sight bridge is vital to essential a stable foundation and accomplishes consistent accuracy.
+A robust sight bridge is vital for a stable foundation and accomplishes consistent accuracy.

 Some crossbows had a connection between the trigger housing and the sight bridge.
 To the stock, others use bolts.
-The use of a robust lightweight metal like aluminum is necessary for the construction of sight bridges.
+A robust, lightweight metal like aluminum is necessary to construct sight bridges.

-The arrow may sit perfectly in alignment with the string thanks to the barrel’s top-mounted grooved track, ensuring constant accuracy.
+The arrow may sit perfectly aligned with the string thanks to the barrel’s top-mounted grooved track, ensuring constant accuracy.

 Parts of Crossbow Bolt & Functions

 Hunting arrows called crossbow bolts are made especially for use with a crossbow.
 A classic compound bow cannot fire a bolt.
 They only use crossbows for their work.
 The design is similar to hunting arrows, but the bolts are short due to the crossbow’s different power strokes.
 The majority of bolts are between 16 and 22 inches long.
 It is usually 20 inches long.

 A bolt’s main body is this.
 Typically, carbon fiber or aluminum make up the shaft.
 Unlike wood or low-quality plastic, these materials are lightweight and do not split.
 They are also quite flexible resistance-wise.